 - The portion of state income tax that relates to net investment income

 Some of these deductions are already included in the investment income figures.
-Rental income, royalty income, business income and net capital gains will already be a net amount of income after deductions or losses have been taken into account.
+For example, rental income, royalty income, business income, and net capital gains will already be a net amount after deductions or losses have been taken into account.

 Other deductions, however, are not included in these net figures, so they must be deducted against investment income to arrive at net investment income.
 These separate deductions include the penalty on early withdrawal of savings, investment interest, investment expenses, state income tax allocated to investment income, and casualty and theft losses related to investment property.

 The net investment income tax is due on the lesser of your net investment income or the portion of your MAGI that exceeds the thresholds.
 Multiply the applicable number by 3.8 percent.